bo-yang/bo-yang.github.io/_posts/2014-05-26-binary-tree-traversal.md

 ---
 According to [LeetCode](https://oj.leetcode.com/problems/lru-cache/):

 >Design and implement a data structure for Least Recently Used (LRU) cache.
-It should support the following operations: get and set.
+It should support the following operations: `get` and `set`.

->get(key) - Get the value (will always be positive) of the key if the key exists in the cache, otherwise return -1.
+>`get(key)` - Get the value (will always be positive) of the key if the key exists in the cache, otherwise return -1.

->set(key, value) - Set or insert the value if the key is not already present.
+>`set(key, value)` - Set or insert the value if the key is not already present.
 When the cache reached its capacity, it should invalidate the least recently used item before inserting a new item.

 When dealing with (key, vlaue) pairs, the most straight-forward data structure is hashmap(map or unordered_map in C++).
-However, at least for C++, it is difficult to control the insertion of new items: (1) the position you can specify is just a hint and does not force the new element to be inserted at that position within the map/unordered_map container, and (2) there is no push_back or push_front methods provided for map/unordered_map.
+However, at least for C++, it is difficult to control the insertion of new items: (1) the position you can specify is just a hint and does not force the new element to be inserted at that position within the map/unordered_map container, and (2) there is no `push_back` or `push_front` methods provided for map/unordered_map.

 So if you implement the LRU cache only using hashmap, you may find that the order of inserted/deleted items is a mess.
 If you at first insert 10 items(keys 0~9) into the LRU cache of size 10, then enter another 10 items(keys 10~19), you will find that old items are not replaced in order.